magore/hp85disk/README.md

     * There is a full list of the commands later in this README
   * References
     * [Firmware updating and connecting to the hp85disk emulator with MINIMAL software install](#firmware-updating-and-connecting-to-the-hp85disk-emulator-with-minimal-software-install)
-    * Read down to section [Connecting to hp85disk interactive serial port](#connecting-to-hp85disk-interactive-serial-port)
-    * Read section [Command interface notes}(#command-interface-notes)
+    * [Command interface notes}(#command-interface-notes)
-    * See section [hp85disk troubleshooting with serial terminal and DEBUG option](#hp85disk-troubleshooting-with-serial-terminal-and-debug-option) to verify your HP85 is communicating with your emulator
+    * [hp85disk troubleshooting with serial terminal and DEBUG option](#hp85disk-troubleshooting-with-serial-terminal-and-debug-option) to verify your HP85 is communicating with your emulator

 ___